piotrw777/messengers/README.md

 Messages are random sequence of letters sent any second.

-If another program is not running or after shutdown, the orther starts queuing the messages
+If another program is not running or after shutdown, the other starts queuing the messages

 until the former starts again.
 Queued messages are resent.